 I recommend to check the currency conversion just before you leave as this fluctuates

 First of all, let me say that I truly enjoyed the variety of food and wine that I tried in Macedonia.
 I was not sure what to expect based on the location.
 Although the traditional diet does contain a lot of meat, there are also a lot of salads, cheeses and amazing desserts.
-For lunch, I tried to eat light and enjoyed fresh bread, salami, cheese and olives.
+For either lunch or dinner each day, I tried to eat a lighter meal.
+Luckily the vegetables are very fresh and tasty!

 Drinks and snacks

-If you are less into wine than beer, then try the Old Town Brewery.
-There’s also the Rakija Bar Kaldrma if you want to try the local liquor.
+If you are less into wine than beer, then try the Macedonian beers.
+I found most of them to be drinkable and light.
+There’s also the rakija if you want to try the local (strong) liquor.

 The hot weather during the summer is perfect for ice cream.
-There are many options and it is difficult to say which is the best.
-I enjoyed Gelateria Mony and La Terraza Dolce.
-For soft serve, I can recommend Sweet Look.
-They have lots of toppings and friendly service.
+There are many options in Skopje, and it is difficult to say which is the best.
+In the smaller cities I didn’t find specific gelato shops, but there was plenty of ice cream for sale at supermarkets.

 Q: Do I need a tour guide?